Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Milk Frothing

 Many Gaggia machines, especially super-automatic ones, come with an automatic milk frother, which means the machine does all the work for you.
-This even includes the cleaning.
+This even includes the cleaning with some models.

 However, there are a fair number of devices that come with a manual steam wand.
 Gaggia usually uses a Panarello steam wand, which can make thick foam for cappuccinos but isn’t best suited for latte art.
 But on some machines, such as the Carezza Deluxe, you can remove the Panarello and get more control.